Riftr/intelpy/README.md

 # IntelPy

-> IntelPy is a simple, cross-platform chat log monitor for the game Eve Online
+> IntelPy is a simple, cross-platform chat log monitor for the game Eve Online.
 >
 > ![IntelPy](https://i.imgur.com/HmTz4rl.png)
 >
+>

+## Features

+* Simple but modern UI
+* Audible alarms
+* Will watch any in-game channel you want
+* Alert tracker
+* Filtering options
+* Awareness of the Eve Online map
+* Cross-platform support (Windows and Linux packages, runs anywhere Python 3 will)
+* Dark themes for Windows and Linux

 ## How to get started with IntelPy